rhomobile/rhomobile-docs/docs/en/edge/guide/rhoArchitecture.md

 * An active [RhoMobile developer community](https://developer.motorolasolutions.com) offers forums, blogs, webinars and other useful resources to aid in your development efforts

-##COMPATIBILITY ALERTS
+##Compatibility Alerts

->* **RMS 5.1 now supports printing via USB from Android apps** to a subset of [Zebra printers that support USB printing](http://127.0.0.1:9393/en/edge/guide/printing#zebra-printers-with-usb-printing).
+* **RMS 5.1 now supports printing via USB from Android apps** to a subset of [Zebra printers that support USB printing](#zebra-printers-with-usb-printing).

->* **The TC55 supports [4.0 APIs](apiusage#api-migration-table) and only a subset of [2.2 APIs](apiusage#using-22-apirsquos)**.
+* **The TC55 supports [4.0 APIs](apiusage#api-migration-table) and only a subset of [2.2 APIs](apiusage#using-22-apirsquos)**.
 Applications developed using certain 2.2 APIs might need to be rebuilt using a newer version of the API.
 For example, apps built with the [2.2 Scanner API](../../2.2.0/rhoelements/scanner) must now use the [5.x Barcode API](../api/barcode).
 Please consult the [migration table](apiusage#api-migration-table) for more information.

->* **The MC3190-Z and MC9190-Z devices require an [RFID plugin](../../2.2.0/rhoelements/rfid) to be installed separately**.
+* **The MC3190-Z and MC9190-Z devices require an [RFID plugin](../../2.2.0/rhoelements/rfid) to be installed separately**.
 This plug-in was originally developed for RhoElements version 2.2 but is still supported.

->* **Only local deveopment is supported for Micro Kiosk (MK) devices**.
+* **Only local deveopment is supported for Micro Kiosk (MK) devices**.
 Zebra development options for supported MK devices include [RhoMobile Suite](http://rhomobile.com/) and [Enterprise Browser](http://goo.gl/V9zMxD).
 The use of [RhoMobile.com](../../hosted/guide/remote-build-guide) is not supported for building apps for MK devices.

->* **When using JQM transitions on Windows Mobile or Windows CE devices**, you may notice that the transition animations do not occur.
+* **When using JQM transitions on Windows Mobile or Windows CE devices**, you may notice that the transition animations do not occur.
 This is due to insufficient processing resources on the device.

 <br>